SmartLessing/ebusd-ochsner/README.md

 ## YAML Code for setting date and time in the heatpumo via MQTT

-Prerequisites: write messages are activated in mqtt-hassio.cfg:
-`filter-direction = r|u|^w`
+Prerequisites: write messages are activated in mqtt-hassio.cfg: `filter-direction = r|u|^w`

-A slash `/` in the topic string will not work, as ebus does not support it: https://github.com/john30/ebusd/issues/1302
+Hint: A slash `/` in the topic string will not work, as ebus does not support it: https://github.com/john30/ebusd/issues/1302

 ```yaml
 service: mqtt.publish